peige07/BikeStoresProject-repo/README.md

 Thank you for reviewing my project on a hypothetical company, Busters Bikes!
 This project was created to showcase some of my skills in the field of data analytics and to demonstrate proficiency in the following areas: data analysis, data visualization, data manipulation, database management, and exploratory data analysis.

+If you enjoy the analysis and your company is looking to add an analyst you can reach me at peige77@gmail.com

 *This project will specifically focus on the following technical skills:*
 - **JupyterLab**
  - **SQL using Microsoft SQL Server Management Studio**